-The decision to publicly speak out about these issues is not taken lightly, especially at organizations with complicated business ties and cautious legal teams.
+The decision to speak out about these issues is not taken lightly.
+Especially so at organizations with complicated business ties and cautious legal teams.
 However, businesses have realized that addressing climate change at a global, coordinated level is critical.
-Through the eyes of business, addressing climate change is about managing risk, increasing resilience, driving innovation and attracting and retaining customers and employees.
-Fundamentally, It’s just good business.
+Through the eyes of business, addressing climate change is about managing risk, increasing resilience, driving innovation, and attracting and retaining customers and employees.
+It’s just good business.

 Where Do We Go From Here?

-WeSpire was built on the belief that when people come together to motivate and inspire each other to take positive action, we have the power to make a huge impact on ourselves, our companies and our society.
+WeSpire was built on the belief that when people come together to motivate and inspire each other to take positive action, we have the power to make a huge impact.
 Today, that belief is stronger than ever.
 In the absence of federal policies related to some of our society’s most pressing issues, business leaders have been given the opportunity and the obligation to take a stance and lead the way to positive change.

 Our mission is to inspire people to build a better working world.
 This is clearly our role in this Revolution and we are thrilled to help anyone who needs it.